 In employment law, people are at the heart of everything we do.
-As an employment lawyer and a person, I love to know what drives people, how they live their lives and their different backgrounds, cultures and opinions.
+I love to know what drives people, how they live their lives and their different backgrounds, cultures and opinions.
 It’s this human element of my work that appeals to me most.

-Employment law is also extremely varied and fast-moving and I often find that an approach that works for one person or business may not be right for another.
+Employment law is extremely varied and fast-moving and I often find that an approach that works for one person or business may not be right for another.
 HR strategy can be influenced by politics, culture, the current climate and even just by how an individual is feeling on the day, and I find that really interesting and challenging.

 I work mainly for respondents in large and medium-sized companies, and I have specific expertise in issues that affect public sector organisations and companies in the defence and security sector.
 I’m knowledgeable and practical with a friendly, down-to-earth approach.
-It is important to me that my clients feel like I am on their side and that I am working as an extension to my client’s team and taking care to ensure we secure the best possible outcome.
+It is important to me that my clients feel like I am on their side and that I am working as an extension to my their team to ensure we secure the best possible outcome for them.

 Outside of work, I love walking and one of my proudest achievements was being part of a 30-strong team of women who trekked to the Everest Base Camp for charity.
-If I wasn’t a lawyer I’d be pursuing my passion for great food and delicious wine by running my own bistro.
+If I wasn’t an employment lawyer, I’d be pursuing my passion for great food and delicious wine by running my own bistro.

 People are the biggest asset to any business – and sometimes they’re the biggest risk.
 An employment law issue is a people issue, so it’s important to deal with the person, not the problem.

 Take advice and trust us.
-Even if you decide not to follow it, whatever decision you make should always be an informed one.
+Even if you decide not to follow our advice, whatever decision you make should always be an informed one.
 Our job is not to run your business or make decisions for you, but to make it easier for you to do so.

 Stay calm.
 Whatever the issue, there’s always a way through in the end.
 It may not look how you expect it to, but there will be a solution.